Test Detail

 Frequently Asked Questions about Free Light Chains (Kappa & Lambda), Serum

-Q. What is the purpose of Free Light Chains (Kappa & Lambda), Serum test?
+Q. What is the purpose of the Free Light Chains (Kappa & Lambda), Serum test?

 The Free Light Chains (Kappa & Lambda), Serum test is used to help diagnose and monitor conditions that lead to the production of excessive or abnormal light chains, such as multiple myeloma, amyloidosis, and other related disorders.

-Q. How is a Free Light Chain test performed?
+Q. How is the Free Light Chain test performed?

 A phlebotomist (a trained professional to perform blood draws) will clean your skin using an antiseptic alcohol cotton swab or wipe and take blood samples from your vein using a needle.
 The blood sample will be stored safely and transported to the laboratory for analysis.

-Q. Is there any risk associated with a Free Light chain test?
+Q. Is there any risk associated with the Free Light chain test?

-No, a Free Light Chain test is generally safe with minimal risks.
+No, the Free Light Chain test is generally safe with minimal risks.
 However, you may feel slight discomfort during blood sample collection but chances of serious complications are extremely rare.

 Q. Is fasting required for the Free Light Chain test?